Adamocho/dotfiles/README.md

 ## Removing the repo

-Just delete the `.dotfiles` folder from the GUI or using the terminal
+Delete the `.dotfiles` folder from the GUI or using the terminal

 > NOTE:
 > Be careful with the `rm` command, as it can cause some serious damage

+> NOTE 2:
+> Make sure there are no symlinks to the ~/.dotfiles repository that you aren't aware of.
+Otherwise, after removing the repo, those symlinks will become **broken**, and thus won't be of any use.

 ```sh
 rm -rf ~/.dotfiles